-Little did I know that I would literally fall in love for this cute big town even though I spent only 3 days walking around.
+Little did I know that I would literally fall in love with this cute big town even though I spent only 3 days walking around.

 Maybe 3 is not a huge number for you but considering that we are in a remote and non-touristic area in Mexico where a vegan or vegetarian are still looked at as weirdoes, 3 vegan restaurants is a lot.

-Beside, the fact that i have just bumped into them without even looking for them it adds up my amazement.
+Besides, the fact that I have just bumped into them without even looking for them it adds up my amazement.

 HERE THE LIST OF THE VEGAN RESTAURANT IN XALAPA

-A tiny cozy restaurant by the paseo de los lagos, on the road that leads you to the city historical centre, of which I speak in my other post on Xalapa.
+A tiny cozy restaurant by the Paseo de los Lagos, on the road that leads you to the city historical center, of which I speak in my other post on Xalapa.

-Unfortunately I was busy exploring the city and I didn’t really have the chance to enojy their terrace with beautiful views on the lake, as you can see in the picture below.
+Unfortunately, I was busy exploring the city and I didn’t really have the chance to enjoy their terrace with beautiful views on the lake, as you can see in the picture below.

-I know, the entrance is nothing fancy and no promising at all, but I saw this restaurant by pure chance in an unprobable road in a moment when I was starving and wondering what I could have eaten.
+I know, the entrance is nothing fancy and no promising at all, but I saw this restaurant by pure chance on a random road in a moment when I was starving and wondering what I could have eaten.
 It’s crazy how things manifest to you if you think about them in the right way.